Micro-SaaS Revenue potential: locked in the signed-in dossier

 The most obvious pattern in the data: higher revenue potential correlates with higher problem urgency.

-Niches in the $500K-$1M tier have a perfect average problem score of 10.0 out of 10.
+Niches in the $500K-$1M tier have a perfect average problem score of locked score.
 Every single one of them solves something that the target audience considers genuinely painful.
 Not "nice to have" painful.
 "I am losing money or time every week because this problem exists" painful.

 Compare that to the $10K-$50K tier, where the average problem score drops to 8.7.
 Still respectable, but the difference between an 8.7 and a 10.0 problem score reflects a real gap in buyer urgency.
 An 8.7 means "I would pay to fix this if the price is right."
 A 10.0 means "I need this fixed yesterday."

-The four niches that scored $500K-$1M revenue potential tell this story clearly:
+The four niches that scored $500K-financial details locked tell this story clearly:

 Notice something else: feasibility scores are moderate (6-8), not high.
 These are not the easiest products to build.
 They require real engineering effort.
 But the problem they solve is so acute that the market will pay premium prices and tolerate imperfect first versions.